 As a widely known and instantly recognizable site, it is not rare at all to find Fushimi Inari Taisha appearing in various forms of pop culture media.
 In the 2014 Winter television broadcast season, it appeared in at least four anime, including an unexpectedly detailed rendering in Monogatari Series Second Season, an installment of a series typically known for abstracted urbanscapes.
 However, the main event was Inari, Konkon, Koi Iroha (いなり、こんこん、恋いろは。), an anime adaptation of a manga that features a young girl who lives next to the shrine and develops a deep relationship with Inari after the kami reveals itself to the child.
 Inari takes many different forms.
 In the show, the kami is rendered as the single female human form, Uka-no-Mitama-no-Kami (宇迦之御魂神), though she alludes to the fluid/multitudinous definition of Inari by referring to herself in first-person plural.
 The “konkon” in the show title is onomatopoeia for the sound of a fox call.

-The pop culture tourism that I observe falls into two main categories.
-Seichijunrei (聖地巡礼 holy land pilgrimage) is a general level of interest, and can be as simple as visiting the real world site used as a model for background art.
+The pop culture tourism based on anime that I observe falls into two main categories.
+Seichijunrei (聖地巡礼 sacred site pilgrimage) is a general level of interest, and can be as simple as visiting the real world site used as a model for background art.
 Butaitanbou (舞台探訪 scene hunting) is detailed, cut-by-cut searching and documenting with photography for later comparison analysis.
 That InaKon (いなこん), as it’s known for short, was the pop culture tourism favorite of its season was somewhat a surprise to me, given that it was up against offerings from Kyoto Animation and P.A.Works (favorites among the butaitanbou community in particular), as well as interesting shows with atypical settings across Japan from several other studios.
 While the Production IMS package for InaKon didn’t give us Kyoto Animation’s photo-realistic backgrounds or P.A.Works’ stylized but methodical inclusion of complete neighborhoods, it did comprehensively cover all of Fushimi Inari Taisha, from its main grounds and periphery, to the deepest shrines and worship mounds high up the mountain.

 I cataloged butaitanbou activity along with weekly observations on the show as it aired.
 To get a feel for the level of participation, you can scan through the Weekly Review of Transit, Place and Culture in Anime issues in 2014 January, Feburary and March, beginning with issue 73.
 Exemplars include the following individuals:

-Kobaya (こばや, @ts_kobaya) produced one of his signature video pilgrimages:
+Kobaya (こばや, @ts_kobaya) produced one of his signature video pilgrimages.

 A half year after the broadcast I was in Kyoto for a new round of urban field study, as well as meeting a group of butaitanbou and seichijunrei practitioners face-to-face for the first time, and decided to carve out an afternoon and evening for my first visit to the famed shrine.